 The Gold Great Britain Double Sovereign was first issued in 1820 by the Royal Mint, but those original strikes were considered pattern coins and never released for circulation.
 Pattern coins, known in early 20th century America as proof strikes, were meant to evaluate a design before its release into broader production.
 Right now, 2020 Gold Great Britain Double Sovereign Coins are available to purchase online at Silver.com.

-- Ships to you inside of an individual capsule!
+- Ships to you inside of an individual plastic flip or tubes of 10!

 - First-ever release of the Gold Great Britain Double Sovereign coin!